 Major props to Arsenal for developing the gun.
 I can’t imagine that working out the physics of this pistol was easy.
 I’m certain more than just welding two 1911’s together takes place to make this a viable platform.

 However, I just don’t know how well a gun like this will sell.
 Collectors and speculators will jump on this in a heartbeat.
 But is there a niche large enough to support regular production of the AF2011-A1?
 I don’t think there is, but I’ll happily admit I’m wrong if this gun becomes the next big thing.

 For those not familiar, Arsenal Firearms is a relatively new company that is also making the Strike 1 pistol (a polymer handgun).
 Arsenal Firearms is a group of companies based mostly in Europe.
 The AF2011-A1 is being made in Italy.

 The AF2011-A1 has many parts that are custom fabricated.
 These include the slide, frame and grip safety.
 However, there are many internal parts that are interchangeable with any other Colt 1911-A1 pistol parts.
 This makes for slightly easier manufacturing, and also means that AF2011 owners can swap out a lot of parts for a custom gun.

 Double Gun Fever

 It seems that the new Arsenal Firearms AF2011-A1 pistol is generating a bit of a stir on the intertubes.
-Since I posted information on the gun several days ago, that article has been (by far) the most popular page on the site with tens of thousand of views.
+Since I posted information on the gun several days ago, that article has been (by far) the most popular page on the site with tens of thousands of views.